fedora-cloud/Fedora-Dockerfiles/owncloud/README.md

     # docker run -d -p 443:443 <yourname>/owncloud

 You should now be able to view the OwnCloud setup page by going to https://localhost/owncloud

-NOTE: Ignore the warning about webdav not being set up properly.
-This is because the SSL
-      certificates aren't set up properly.